Assessing Robustness via Score-Based Adversarial Image Generation: Experimental Evaluation

 \subsection{Human Study}

-To evaluate whether \oursacro{} generates semantic-preserving adversarial examples, we perform a human study on adversarially modified (real) as well as synthetically generated Cifar-10 images.
-In particular, we sample five images at random from each class to generate 50 adversarial examples using $s_x=16$ and $s_y=48$.
+To evaluate whether \oursacro{} generates semantics-preserving adversarial examples, we perform a human study on adversarially modified (real) as well as synthetically generated images.
+For the study, we choose CIFAR10 images as it (1) avoids any class-selection bias, whereas high-resolution datasets usually contain many classes only distinguishable by human experts; and (2) is the most commonly used dataset in related work.
+Hyperparameters are set to produce an interesting regime, where the generated adversarial images are significantly outside common $\ell_p$-norm balls and constitute strong attacks for the classifier in question.
+In particular, we randomly sample five images from each class to generate 50 adversarial examples using $s_\mathbf{x}=16$ and $s_\mathbf{y}=48$.
 These adversarial examples have an average $\ell_2$-norm difference to their clean counterparts of $0.68\pm0.24$, exceeding the common $\ell_2$-norm ball constraint of 0.5 \citep{croce2020robustbench} by on average 36\%.
-For the synthetic examples, we generate 50 images without ($s_y=0$) and 50 images with guidance $(s_y=0.125)$, again in a class-balanced fashion.
+For the synthetic examples, we generate 50 images without ($s_\mathbf{y}=0$) and 50 images with guidance $(s_\mathbf{y}=0.125)$, again in a class-balanced fashion.
 For the adversarial guided synthetic examples, we employ rejection sampling to only consider images that lead to misclassification by the classifier.
 To ensure high data quality for the study, we used the Prolific platform \citep{eyal2021data} to employ 60 randomly chosen human evaluators to label the 200 images.
-To avoid bias, we presented the adversarial examples (synthetic or modified) before the unperturbed examples and introduced the additional category "Other / I don't know".
+To avoid bias, we presented the adversarial examples (synthetic or modified) before the unperturbed examples and introduced the category "Other / I don't know".